Feral Druid DPS Spec, Builds, and Talents — Dragonflight 10.1

 2. Ferocious Wound Icon Ferocious Wound provides additional damage to your Ferocious Bite Icon Ferocious Bite that can be useful on high health targets due to the maximum health reduction it applies.
 Value is mostly tied to the difficulty of the enemies you are encountering.

 3. Leader of the Pack Icon Leader of the Pack increases the movement speed of you and nearby allies by 10% and causes players to heal for 3% of their maximum health when they critically strike with an 8-second cooldown.
-This provides some additional speed and sustain passively, but no longer impacts damage in Patch 10.1.
+This provides some additional speed and sustain passively.

 5. Thorns Icon Thorns can provide some use if in situations with extra enemies present, to allow you to deal additional damage back when being hit.